-- 748 million people rely on unimproved sources, including 173 million who depend on surface water.
+- 844 million people lack even a basic drinking-water service, including 159 million people who are dependent on surface water.

-- Contaminated water can transmit diseases such diarrhoea, cholera, dysentery, typhoid and polio.
-Contaminated drinking-water is estimated to cause more than 500 000 diarrhoeal deaths each year.
+- Contaminated water can transmit diseases such diarrhoea, cholera, dysentery, typhoid, and polio.
+Contaminated drinking water is estimated to cause 502 000 diarrhoeal deaths each year.

 - By 2025, half of the world’s population will be living in water-stressed areas.